Polarbexar/LOST--Chap-1/README.md

 Also lots of credit to my instructor at General Assembly:
 * Stephanie Lee

-This app is dedidcated to stephanie, Frank who consistenly pushed and checked on me, and all of pod 2!
+This app is dedidcated to Stephanie, Frank who consistenly pushed and checked on me, and all of pod 2!

 ### Coming Soon